Table of Contents[Hide][Show]

-I’ve always enjoyed reading and when I started on my family’s health journey many years ago, I poured through as many health books as I could get my hands on in order to try and find answers to the questions I had.
+I’ve always enjoyed reading.
+When I started on my family’s health journey many years ago, I poured through as many health books as I could get my hands on.
 Over the years I’ve read hundreds of books in the health and wellness space, some really good ones, some pretty boring, and others full of terrible advice.

-Gut and Psychology Syndrome
+2. Gut and Psychology Syndrome

-“The protocol in Gut and Psychology Syndrome is basically an intensive nutritional program to heal the gut lining.
-It focuses on soothing and healing the gut lining with foods like bone broth and beneficial fats while boosting beneficial gut bacteria with probiotics and fermented foods.
+The Gut and Psychology Syndrome is a nutritional protocol to optimize gut health.
+It focuses on soothing and healing the gut lining with foods like bone broth and beneficial fats.
+The book also goes in-depth on how to boost beneficial gut bacteria with probiotics and fermented foods.

-Cure Tooth Decay
+3. Cure Tooth Decay

 “Ramiel Nagel researched the information that later became the book Cure Tooth Decay when his daughter suffered from severe tooth decay at less than 2 years old.
 Much of the information he found was from the works of Dr. Price who studied the oral health of many people around the world.

 Nagel found and tested the idea that tooth decay could be reversed and later shared this information in his book.
-It details a system of specific supplementation and nutrition focused on providing the body with a high concentration of minerals and nutrients that allow it to heal teeth.
+It details a system of specific supplementation and nutrition focused on providing the body with a high concentration of minerals and nutrients that allow it to heal teeth.”

-As a mom, this book was especially helpful as Nagel addresses the specific protocol that is helpful for children and talks about how oral health for a child begins in the womb and the various steps an expectant mother can take to give her child’s oral health a boost in utero.
+This book is especially helpful for me as a mom.
+It talks about how oral health for a child begins in the womb and how an expectant mother can use a specific dietary protocol to give her child’s oral health a boost in utero.

 - Digestive issues